 4.3.3 All attendees will normally have access to the same written material, with no privileged access to documentation being given to the Panel members or representative of the decision making body.
 Exceptionally, and with the prior agreement of the Chair, the student may submit additional written evidence which will be circulated to members of the Panel only.
 This exceptional arrangement might be invoked, for example, in the case of properly certified medical evidence which a student felt unable to share with his/her School.

 4.4 Student attendance at the Appeal Hearing

-4.4.1 The student will receive a written invitation by recorded delivery from the Secretary to attend the Appeal Hearing in person at least 10 working days in advance of the hearing.
+4.4.1 The student will receive a written invitation from the Secretary to attend the Appeal Hearing in person at least 10 working days in advance of the hearing.
 They will be asked to confirm his/her intention to attend, or not, in writing.
 The Secretary will also inform the student of the names and status of the members of the Academic Appeals Committee for their hearing.
 The student should inform the Secretary of any conflicts of interest, such as Committee members who have been involved in the original decision making or who are connected with the student's School.

 4.4.2 The student should inform the Secretary if they do not wish, or if they want to insist, that a student delegate to be included on the Academic Appeals Committee Panel for their hearing.

 4.4.3 While the Appeal will take place even if the student does not wish to attend, the Committee regards it as very important to be able to hear the student's point of view expressed in their own words, if at all possible, and the student is therefore encouraged to attend.

 4.4.4 The student is entitled to have a person of their choosing attend the hearing with them (referred to here as "the friend"), and is permitted to have the person of their choosing speak on their behalf.
 The student should confirm the name and status of the person accompanying them in writing to the Secretary no less than five working days before the hearing.
 The ‘friend’ may not be a solicitor or other legal representative.